iiasa/message_doc/source/message_globiom/socio_econ/demand.rst

 .. _tab-quantssp2:
-.. table:: Convergence quantile and income for each parameter and region for SSP2
+.. table:: Convergence quantile and income for each parameter and region for SSP2 (for region descriptions, see: :ref:`spatial`)

    +-------------------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+
    |                   |          |          |          |          |          |          |          |          |          |          |          |